What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

 The Importance of Video Marketing

-In recent years, video content has taken the internet and especially Facebook by storm.
+In recent years, video content has taken the internet, and especially Facebook, by storm.
 In fact, according to a recent study done by Adobe, consumers that view videos are 1.81 times more likely to purchase than a non-video viewer.

-Adding some text overlay explaining the detail that goes into the decks, what they can expect working with your company, and that you do free consultations can go a long way towards getting a greater number of relevant leads for your business.
+Adding some text overlay explaining the detail that goes into the decks, what they can expect working with your company, and that you do free consultations can go a long way toward getting a greater number of relevant leads for your business.

 Last but not least, set your ad bidding to CPM (cost-per-impressions) to make sure your ads are on autoplay.
-This will optimize your ad to show to as many people as possible while also auto-playing the video to capture the attention of people scrolling through their Facebook feeds quickly.
+This will optimize your ad to display to as many people as possible while also auto-playing the video to capture the attention of people scrolling through their Facebook feeds quickly.